solid-contrib/information/code-of-conduct.md

 - Contribute!
 Help Solid be the best it can be.
 Work together constructively toward the good working of the technology.
 - Stay on topic.
-Remember others voices need to be heard as well as yours and you must allow the space for other members to participate (e.g.: don't monologue or respond to every comment.).
+Remember others voices need to be heard as well as yours and you must allow the space for other members to participate (e.g. don't monologue or respond to every comment).
-- Respect the expertise and contributions of other members of the community (e.g.: don't assume that you are "the smartest person in the room").
+- Respect the expertise and contributions of other members of the community (e.g. don't assume that you're "the smartest person in the room").
 Remember that this is a community with different backgrounds who have valuable contributions to make.
-- Listen first and be sure you understand the point of view of the other person (e.g.: don't assume that others are disagreeing with you because they don't understand what you’re saying and don't suggest that another person's comments are invalid because they have a different opinion).
+- Listen first and be sure you understand the point of view of the other person (e.g. don't assume that others are disagreeing with you because they don't understand what you’re saying and don't suggest that another person's comments are invalid because they have a different opinion).
-- Respond from an informed and inclusive point of view (e.g.: don't respond to comments without reading the background information).
+- Respond from an informed and inclusive point of view (e.g. don't respond to comments without reading the background information).
-- Do review the work of others to see if you are doing something which other groups have already done (ie: “reinventing the wheel”).
+- Do review the work of others to see if you are doing something that other groups have already done (i.e. don't “reinvent the wheel”).
 - Know that your contribution is still valuable even if it is not integrated.
-- Remember the work is about more than just your area of interest (e.g.: don't let your personal or professional goals impede the progress of the group).
+- Remember the work is about more than just your area of interest (e.g. don't let your personal or professional goals impede the progress of the group).
-- Do contact a Community Manager if you feel someone has been working in a way that is having a negative impact on the work of the group, if they are insulting or harassing you, or unfairly impeding your own ability to work
+- Do contact a Community Manager if you feel someone has been working in a way that is having a negative impact on the work of the group, if they are insulting or harassing you, or unfairly impeding your own ability to work.
 - Maintain an open mindset and encourage others to do the same.
 There might be things you or others haven't heard about yet, so be open to send and receive pointers to more info.